workfloworchestrator/orchestrator-core/docs/reference-docs/domain_models/product_types.md

 {% include 'https://raw.githubusercontent.com/workfloworchestrator/example-orchestrator/master/products/__init__.py' %}
 ```

+## Automatically Generating Product Types

+If all of this seems like too much work, then good news, as all clever engineers before us have done, we've fixed that with YAML!
+Using the WFO CLI, you can generate your product types directly from a YAML.
+For more information on how to do that, check out the [CLI `generate` command documentation.](../cli.md#generate)

 ## Creating Database Migrations

 After defining all of the components of a Product type, you'll also need to create a database migration to properly wire-up the product in the orchestrator's database.
 A migration file for this example Node model looks like this: